-3. Time Horizon
+Time Horizon

 The time horizon of the Trust is perpetual.
 In projecting returns for the Trust, the Board may consider information from recent history (20 years), long-term history (about 70 years) or some combination of the two.
-The Board, or the Trust Administrator acting on the Board's behalf, must judge what data gives the best estimate for future returns by applying evidence from the past to current circumstances.
+The Board, or the Trust Administrator at the direction of the Board, must judge what data gives the best estimate for future returns by applying evidence from the past to current circumstances.